 You know what you want to build.
 You can recognize when the build matches your vision.
 You are not the one who should be writing the code.
 The founder, the operator, the product person who has lived the customer problem and can bring real judgment to the calls that matter.

 Each build delivers a working application in a private repository, plus an intent brief, end-of-build report, and decision ledger in writing.
-Works with any stack Cursor or Claude Code can run.
 Typical first build: 3 to 5 working days from an approved intent brief.
-The code and the artifacts are yours permanently.
+The code and all artifacts are yours permanently.
+Month two starts with month one's decisions already encoded as rules: the same preference does not need to be restated, the same mistake does not recur.

 Go deeper